Affiliate link disclosure – The BMW Repair Guide uses affiliate links in their site. For more information on affiliate links, please click here.

-The BMW F3x cabin filter does exactly as its name implies; it filters the fresh air being drawn into the interior cabin of your 3 or 4 series car through the heating, ventilation and air-conditioning (HVAC) system.
+The BMW F30 cabin air filter does exactly as its name implies; it filters the fresh air being drawn into the interior cabin of your 3 or 4 series car through the heating, ventilation and air-conditioning (HVAC) system.
 It filters out dust, pollen and other air-borne contaminates as well as noxious odors.
 It is an extremely important component of your vehicle's HVAC system and plays an important role in providing a fresh, comfortable, allergen free environment inside your BMW.

-The BMW Repair Guide recommends replacing your BMW F3x cabin filter once a year.
+The BMW Repair Guide recommends replacing your BMW F30 cabin filter once a year.
 If you drive in an excessively contaminated environment (like a smog filled city or around heavy road construction) you may want to change it more often.

-Removing and installing the cabin filter in your 3 or 4 series vehicle is very straightforward.
+Section 1 - Removing and Installing the BMW F30 cabin filterRemoving and installing the cabin filter in your 3 or 4 series vehicle is very straightforward.
 The cabin filter is located inside the car, underneath the dashboard behind the glove box.
-We recommend putting the passenger seat back as far as it will go to give yourself enough room to remove an install the cabin filter.
+We recommend putting the passenger seat back as far as it will go to give yourself enough room to remove and install the cabin filter.

 - Using a 10mm socket wrench, remove the two mounting nuts securing the lower trim panel to the bottom of the dashboard.
 Grasp the trim panel and pull it loose.

 - Disconnect the power accessory outlet and the footwell light.
 Remove the trim panel from the vehicle.

 - Locate the black cabin filter housing under the dashboard.
 It has a cover on it that is held in place with two torx screws.